Capillary/ecom-api-document/source/includes/_product.md

 ## Get MSMQ Task Details

-Retrieves the details of the specific bulk upload task.
+Retrieves the details of the specific bulk task.
+Bulk tools could be bulk product upload, bundle upload, product images upload, pricelist upload, stock-price upload and so on.

+MSMQ: Microsoft Messaging Queue